Proposals for 2020 SfN-Sponsored Socials

 - Room set-up and audio/visual requirements

 Because socials are SfN-sponsored events, each is accommodated equally with access to standard arrangements.
-Non-standard or extraordinary requests for setup or equipment require approval of the Program Committee by Friday, April 26, 2019, before logistical arrangements are finalized.
+Non-standard or extraordinary requests for setup or equipment require approval of the Program Committee.
 The Program Committee reserves the right to decline requests that are out of the scope of an SfN-Sponsored Social.
 Events that may be disruptive to other socials due to excessive noise cannot be accommodated.

 Considerations for SfN-Sponsored Socials